department-of-veterans-affairs/va.gov-team/products/public-websites/home-page/research/redesign-usability/research-findings.md

 # Hypotheses and Conclusions

-1. The prominent sign in/sign up location and CTA makes it easier for participants to easily sign in/sign up.
+1. The prominent sign in location and CTA makes it easier for participants to easily sign in/sign up (as compared to the "sign in" link in the header, a standard place to log in on many websites).
+     1. PROBABLY FALSE: Most participants didn't click *either* "sign in" button, and of those who did, 3 used the new prominent button and 2 used the old button in the header.
+3 other participants were confused or annoyed at seeing two separate "sign in" buttons, so perhaps the old button in the familiar location in the header is sufficient.
-1. More participants will use the prominent sign in/sign up CTA than the button in the header.
+3. More participants will use the prominent sign in CTA than the button in the header.
+     1. TRUE: Three participants used the new "sign in" button, whereas only two used the original "sign in" button in the header.
+All other participants (74%) instead used "sign in" buttons on content pages.
-1. The streamlined design enables participants to complete tasks efficiently.
+5. The streamlined design enables participants to complete tasks efficiently.
+     1. FALSE: Some participants struggled to complete tasks, and some tasks were unable to be completed by some participants.
 1. For tasks that are the same as those used in last year's baseline wayfinding research, task completion rates will be higher.
+     1. FALSE: Three tasks had improved task completion rates, but two tasks had lower task completion rates (*Message your doctor, Add spouse*).
-1. Participants will know to search for tasks not listed as "common tasks".
+6. Participants will know to search for tasks not listed as "common tasks".
+     1. FALSE: Some participants didn't use "Common tasks", and of those who did, most participants didn't use search and instead tried browsing elsewhere on the home page.
+Only 4 of 19 participants searched when they couldn't find what they were looking for in "common tasks".
-1. Participants understand where "other search tools" links will take them and what they will find there.
+8. Participants understand where "other search tools" links will take them and what they will find there.
+     1. PARTLY TRUE: Most participants understood and/or used at least one of the links (most often "Education benefits").
+However, "Yellow Ribbon" was problematic because half of the participants didn't know what it was, and some who did questioned why the link was separate from "Education benefits".
-1. A focused and prominently displayed VAntage Point blog promo increases participants' engagement with the content.
+10. A focused and prominently displayed VAntage Point blog promo increases participants' engagement with the content.
+     1. FALSE: No participants said anything about the Vantage blog promo, nor clicked on it while doing tasks.
+The only engagement was when the moderator asked specifically about it at the end of the research session.
-1. Participants will scroll all the way down the home page to the footer (even if they don't look at links in the footer).
+12. Participants will scroll all the way down the home page to the footer (even if they don't look at links in the footer).
+     1. MOSTLY TRUE: Most participants (79%) scrolled all the way down the home page to the footer.
-2. Most participants start with a search engine, not VA.gov.
+14. Most participants start with a search engine, not VA.gov.

-    2. PARTLY TRUE:

-    2. PARTLY TRUE:
+     1. FALSE: **Only 5 of 19 participants said they use google to get VA information**.
+9 said they go to VA.gov.
+Others said they call VA or visit in person, use MHV or eBenefits, use the VA mobile app, ask other people, ask on Facebook, or use emails from VA or other organizations (e.g., American Legion, VFW, MOAA).

 # Key Findings
 ## Navigation